-The Berkshire County Mosquito Control Project began operations in early April 2022 with surveillance of over 500 known breeding sites in the member towns.
-Figure 1 clearly represents the overall pattern of precipitation for the 2022 season.
+The Berkshire County Mosquito Control Project began operations in early April 2023 with surveillance of over 500 known breeding sites in the member towns.
+Figure 1 clearly represents the overall pattern of precipitation for the 2023 season.
 This graph represents measurements of river flow on the Housatonic River at Great Barrington.
-(The dotted line indicates average.
+(The dotted line indicates the median.
 When the Gage height in Figure 1 exceeds 5 ft. the Housatonic begins to flood the low fields in Great Barrington and Sheffield.)
-The season began with slightly above average precipitation and above average soil moisture.
-In early May a drying trend was established that continued throughout the mosquito breeding season.
+The season began with average precipitation and above average soil moisture.
 Spring larval treatments were able to address much of a robust spring brood.
-Culex populations began to increase in early June and the seasonal emergence of Cq. perturbans In early July was below average.
-Cx. pipiens/restuans continued to increase in July and ULV treatments were used to reduce these populations.
-Larval control continued throughout the season in wetlands, catch basins, and man-made drainage structures that are known to breed mosquitoes.
-Mosquito abundance declined through August as dry conditions reduced or eliminated breeding habitat.
-This trend continued into Early September when we saw a collapse in Cx. pipiens/restuans and a general decline in all species.
+Culex populations increased gradually through June and the seasonal emergence of Coquillettidia perturbans was observed in late June and was of average.
+Persistent precipitation events began during the last week of June and continued throughout the month of July.
+More than eleven inches of rainfall was recorded.
+Significant surface water was observed in floodplains and woodland pools after over 2.5 inches of rain fell on July 19th.
+Additional rain events bolstered this surface water which resulted in large hatches of Aedes vexans, Ochlerotatus trivittatus and Psorofora ferox.
+All species benefitted from this expansive breeding habitat and this was reflected in the diverse collections from C02 baited light traps.
+Larval control continued throughout the season in wetlands, catch basins, and manmade drainage structures that are known to breed mosquitoes.
+Mosquito abundance remained high through August and soils remained at or near saturation.
+Culex pipiens/restuans remained numerous until the second week of September when seasonal decline was noted.

-Surveillance trapping for West Nile Virus and Eastern Equine Encephalitis began June 6th, 2022.
+Surveillance trapping for West Nile Virus and Eastern Equine Encephalitis began May 30th 2023.
 All trap locations that have a history of isolations for WNV or EEE are considered permanent trap locations with samples being tested weekly.
 Gravid traps which capture egg bearing mosquitoes are used to sample Culex pipiens/restuans which are vectors for WNV, while CO2 baited light traps are used to collect Culiseta melanura which is known to be the species responsible for EEE transmission in birds.
 These traps are also capable of capturing other species of mosquito that are known to be vectors of EEE.
-Following years of record levels of WNV and EEE in Massachusetts, efforts focus on collecting and testing as many possible vector mosquitoes as possible.
-BCMCP staff trapped and submitted 302 samples from member towns during 2022.
-Berkshire County saw one isolation of WNV in 2022 in the town of Lanesborough.
-There were no isolations of EEE in Berkshire County in 2022.
+Following years of record levels of WNV and EEE in Massachusetts, efforts focused on collecting and testing as many possible vector mosquitoes as possible.
+BCMCP staff trapped and submitted 589 samples from member towns during 2023.
+Berkshire County saw fifteen mosquito isolations of WNV in 2023 in the towns Otis, Pittsfield, Richmond, Sheffield and Tyringham.
+There were no isolations of EEE in Berkshire County in 2023.